davidwrede/chef-web-docs-1/includes_node/includes_node_attribute_precedence.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag node_attribute_precedence

-Attributes are always applied by the |chef client| in the following order:
+Attributes are always applied by the chef-client in the following order:

 #.
 A ``default`` attribute located in a cookbook attribute file
 #.
 A ``default`` attribute located in a recipe